CermakM/articles/stackedit/argo/argo-ansible-role.md

 	</span>
 </p>

 The role by default assumes `as=cluster-admin` and `namespace=argo`.
-As developer, just pass in `as=developer` to the role and let it handle the rest.
+As a developer, just pass in `as=developer` to the role and let it handle the rest.

 From a real-life scenario, our current organization provides a development cluster in which the cluster admins have created namespaces for teams to use.
 I, as a regular developer, haven't got the cluster-admin role and therefore I cannot, for example, create CRDS.
-As such, I request those CRDs to be added to the cluster and a `Role` created in my namespace for me to be able to manipulate the CRs (the role creates all of these when run `as=cluster-admin`).
+As such, I request those CRDs to be added to the cluster and a `Role` created in my namespace for me to be able to manipulate the CRs (the role creates all of these when running `as=cluster-admin`).
 From now on, I am able to provision and deprovision the rest of the application myself `as=developer` using the Ansible role.

 ```bash
 # make sure to replace provision.yaml with the name of your provisioning playbook